 Option 3: Sell the business.
 This option might be the easiest when it comes to avoiding any potential issues.
 In this case, the business would be sold, and the final profits divided between spouses.
 Of course, this might not be the best option for a very successful business that can yield much more profit.
 In this case, it’s suggested that you hire an appraiser to perform a valuation of the business to determine an appropriate selling price.

-Regardless of which option spouses choose, it is always advised that you work with a team of professionals, including a family law attorney, that can help you through the process.
+Regardless of which option spouses choose, it is always advised that you work with a team of professionals, including a Los Angeles attorney, that can help you through the process.

 The Divorce Process

 The necessary steps for obtaining your divorce will be dependent on the particulars of your relationship, including if you have a shared business with your spouse, or if you two share any children.
 The dissolution of a marriage in which the parties have been married for a short period of time, have no children, and little property or debts will most likely be less involved than a divorce where the couple has been married for a long period of time, shares minor children, or where there is significant property or debt to be divided.
 The question of if both parties are seeking the divorce will also determine the ease at which they are granted that divorce.
 A partner not wanting the divorce might respond in a way that allows them to prolong the process.
 If a couple can both agree to the divorce the process can be much smoother and quicker.
 This also applies to the agreement process because if a couple is bogged down with fighting and disagreements over everything, the process will be much slower.